mosip/documentation/docs/MOSIP-Device-Service-Specification.md

 }
 ```

-The entire response is sent as a JWT format.
-So the final response will look like:
+The entire response is sent in a JWT format.
+So the final response will look like this:

 ```
 "response" : "base64urlencode(header).base64urlencode(payload).base64urlencode(signature)"